 Machinery was becoming larger and Supreme replaced the 2.5 metre dye for a new 3.1 m x 6 mm G.M.S from Singapore.
 The press break was also replaced and a 4.2 metre long, 125 tonne dye was purchased.
-(Five years ago another 3 metre press break with multiple split tops and bottoms blocks was installed.)
+In the mid 2000s another 3 metre press break with multiple split tops and bottoms blocks was installed.

 Special radius bars of various sizes were made.
 The marine grade now could be bent and moulds of various applications, and trailer mudguards developed – single and tandem type.
 Aluminium boat manufacturing was looked at seriously, and although it was a viable option, a separate factory would have been needed.
 Many aluminium boats have been modified and restored over the years by Supreme.

 The purchase of the Turret Punch really was a major step towards cutting out panels and supplying a perforated metal sheet service.
 Major advancement was made with the Turret on multiple large orders and components.

 In the month of October, 2009, Antony and Bob travelled to Italy to view a state-of-the-art Salvagnini fibre-laser cutting machine at Verona.

 The few days spent there was sufficient time to gauge the terrific advantages the machine would create in Hamilton.

 A machine was ordered and it wasn’t until mid-May 2010 that we cut our first sheet.
 We set up a new factory a few streets away from our original site.